giada1198/Pictographic-Reality/server/README.md

 node server.js
 ```

-The server has to been launched before the canvas was oepned, or there might be a.
+The server has to been launched before the canvas was oepned, or it might have an running issue.